PubInv/GlussCon/index.md

 # GlussCon

-This is a project of Public Invenstion in support of [The Gluss Project](http://pubinv.github.io/gluss/), a radical approach to robotics trying to build a general purpose metamorphic machine.
+This is a project of Public Invention in support of [The Gluss Project](http://pubinv.github.io/gluss/), a radical approach to robotics trying to build a general purpose metamorphic machine.
 Like all Public Invention projects, it is completely open-source and does not seek patents.

 The Gluss Controller, or GlussCon, explores the possibility of building a hand-manipulable controller which is a puppet or doll--a miniature version of